A daily blog of my robotics journey in SF, Summer 2025

 Monday, 29th of June

 Today was a really good day.
-I implemented a new version of the data collection script for the SO-100, where the user can click on an image from the context camera’s view to add a red circle indicating the piece to be moved, and a blue circle indicating the target square.
+I implemented a new version of the data-collection script for the SO-100, where the user can click on an image from the context camera’s view to add a red circle indicating the piece to be moved, and a blue circle indicating the target square.

 To test this method, I used a simple example: two rooks set up on the chessboard, each meant to be moved two squares forward.
 The challenge is that the model needs to infer which of the two should be moved.
-I collected 100 episodes—50 for each piece—which took up half the day.
-Below is a screenshot of the coloured overlay.
-You can view the full dataset here.
+I collected 100 episodes—50 for each piece—which took half the day.

 Working through the LeRobot code